Bleeding Brakes With Two People

-Bleeding brakes with two people works by pushing on the brake pedal and releasing air through the bleeders simultaneously.
-In order for this method to work, the person who is depressing the brake pedal must listen carefully or risk sucking air back up into the lines -- clear communication is key.
+The method of bleeding brakes with two people works by pushing on the brake pedal and releasing air through the bleeders simultaneously.
+In order for this method to work, the person who is depressing the brake pedal must listen carefully or risk sucking air back up into the lines— clear communication is key.

 Here's how to bleed the breaks with a friend:

 Step 1: Once the car is up on jacks and the wheels have been removed, take the rubber cap off each bleeder screw.
 Position your box-end wrench to loosen the bleeder valve, but don't do it yet.
 First, attach the clear tubing over the nipple of the bleeder valve and put the other end in a bottle to catch the fluid.